 What is the Vermont Training Program (VTP)?

-The VTP partners with employers and training providers to train Vermont's employees for the jobs of tomorrow.
-VTP provides performance based workforce grants for: pre-employment training, training for new hires and incumbent workers.
-Training can either be on-site or through a training provider/vendor.
-Grants may cover up to 50% of the training cost.
+The Vermont Training Partnership (VTP) partners with employers and training providers to prepare Vermont's employees for the jobs of tomorrow.
+VTP provides performance-based workforce grants for pre-employment training, training for new hires, and training for incumbent workers.
+This training can either be on-site or offered through an outside provider.
+VTP grants may cover up to 50% of the training cost.

 Vision and Goals: